zuanming/thirdrepo/README.md

 * Mongodb Atlas for the hosting of database
 * W3C Markup Validation Service for HTML and CSS validation
 * GitHub
+* Cloudinary image hosting

+## Database
+- Mongodb was selected as the choice of database due to its simplicity, as the database required for this project is a simple and structured way of storing the necessary information based on:
+    1. First level of data to be restaurant details
+    2. Second level of data to be an array of several reviews
+        - Reviews to be stored as objects, each with an unique id.
+- The database is hosted and stored in MongoDB Atlas

 ## Testing
 The website has been tested for viewing and responsiveness on various screen sizes, including but not limited to the following web browsers and devices: